solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 }
 ```

 So we put a groovy script there and it is set.
 That script checks the authorization strategy and sets it to be full control once logged in authorization strategy.
 It also creates a user with given username and password.
-The script file has placeholders for username and password so we just use again some a pretty ugly scripting to replace them with given parameters.
+The script file has placeholders for username and password so we just use again some scripting to replace them with given parameters.

 ```powershell
 Script SetJenkinsAuthenticationUsername